-- Those launched from the commercialized, fully-hosted, free platform: WordPress.com
+- Those launched from the commercialized, fully hosted, free platform: WordPress.com

 - Those hosted by a web host with the open-source WordPress software installed

+For more information on the differences between the two, click here.
 In this article, we’ll go over how to delete both, as well as how to remove the database of your WordPress blog.
 Feel free to jump to the how-to section that applies to you:

 - Delete a WordPress.com Blog

 - Delete a Self-Hosted WordPress Site via cPanel

 It’s important to note that if you are unhappy with your current WordPress web host, or you aren’t getting what you need from the free WordPress.com platform, you have options.

 You can find fantastic site-building solutions, as well as WordPress-specific hosting packages, with some of our favorite web hosts.
 These guys will give you the functionality you want at a cost you can afford, and they’ll make transferring your existing WordPress site to their services easy.